fbpx

 Privacy policies geared toward companies operating online have been around practically since the advent of the Fourth Industrial Revolution when digital and the internet made the electronic collection of personal information increasingly ubiquitous.
 Thus, even before the flurry of recent privacy laws, such as the GDPR and the CCPA, came into effect, there was a steady move toward providing users of websites and apps with at least a minimum amount of clarity about what information was collected and processed.

 Though each law has nuances and compliance requirements, several core themes permeate practically all privacy-focused laws.
 One of these is that of notice.
 It generally refers to giving consumers information about what personal information is collected and how it is used (including if it is shared or sold), secured, and stored.
 It also relates to notifying users about how they can exercise any rights afforded under relevant regulatory frameworks.
 These rights commonly include rights to opt out of various forms of data use and deletion rights.
+Depending on the specifics of the business at hand and associated data processing activities, the particular clauses for inclusion in a privacy policy will vary.

 When embarking on securing a privacy policy, one of the more common courses of action that smaller companies embark on is via either an automated policy generator or simply copying and pasting from a policy on the internet.
 However, this path poses additional openings for legal action beyond the potential copyright infringement risk.
 First, making over-broad promises in a privacy policy, which can be construed as a contract with the website or other asset visitors, can be leveraged against a company.
 Specifically, suppose a company claims in its privacy policy to engage in a specific regimen of data collection, processing, and securing that is, in reality, in contravention of its actual practices.
 In that case, what can result is private action from consumers and enforcement from regulatory agencies, including the Federal Trade Commission (FTC) or State Attorney Generals.
 On the private action side, legal liability may be argued based on consumer protection statutes.